 If your spouse left you out of the will, then you have the right to New York spousal elective share to one-third of their estate.
 People leave their wives out of wills in favor of children from a prior marriage.
-If your spouse left a will cutting you out, you have a right to an “elective share” of the first $50,000 or 1/3 of an estate if the person who died had children, or the first $50,000 or ½ of the estate if the person who died did not have children.
+If your spouse left a will cutting you out, you have a right to an “elective share” of the first $50,000 or 1/3 of the estate.

 “Loopholes” Claiming that there is No Money in the Estate